 Who it’s for: Music lovers and casual listeners who don’t want to break the bank.

 How much will it cost: $300+

-Most companies don’t generally charge $300+ for their entry-level MP3 player.
+Most companies don’t generally charge over $300 for their entry-level MP3 player.
 Then again, most companies are not Astell & Kern.
-The AK Jr. — which retails for about 1/7 the cost of the flagship model, the AK380 — produces some of the highest quality sound out there.
+The AK Jr. — which retails for about one-seventh of the cost of the flagship model, the AK380 — produces some of the highest quality sound out there.
 The beautifully angular Jr., measuring 4.5 x 2 inches and weighing just 3.28 ounces, features Astell & Kern’s signature volume wheel, which offers finer control than the traditional 1-through-10 volume setting on a phone or player.

-The player, whose touch screen is framed in an attractive matte aluminum shell and a battery that lasts for 6 – 8 hours.
+The player’s touchscreen is framed in an attractive matte aluminum shell and its battery lasts for 6 – 8 hours.
 The Jr. features Bluetooth connectivity, but no Wi-Fi.